TheTempest1610/Mythos/docs/architecture/boot-lifecycle.md

 - Server map and preset defaults: `config/server_config.toml`, `Resources/Prototypes/game_presets.yml`, `Resources/Prototypes/Maps/`.
 - Shared tile registration: `Content.Shared/Entry/EntryPoint.cs` and `Resources/Prototypes/Tiles/`.
 - Prototype directories ignored at runtime: `Resources/IgnoredPrototypes/` and explicit `RegisterIgnore` calls in entrypoints.
+- Mythos feature gates: add CVars in `Content.Shared/CCVar/CCVars.Mythos.cs`, then read them from affected systems.

 ## Fantasy Conversion Notes

 Boot code should remain boring.
 For Mythos, most changes should be data or content-system changes.
 Use startup only for global defaults: new UI theme, new default map/preset, fantasy config preset, new tile definitions, or registering new managers.

 Avoid hardcoding fantasy behavior in entrypoints unless the behavior truly applies to the whole fork.
 A "kingdom mode", "dungeon map pool", or "magic economy" should normally be expressed as prototypes, game presets, config vars, or systems.

+Current example: `mythos.atmos.enabled` lives in `CCVars.Mythos.cs` and is read from atmos/body/temperature systems to no-op SS14 atmos simulation without deleting upstream prototypes.
+This is preferable to ripping out atmos content before maps and survival rules have replacements.

 ## Agent Search Terms